bytecodealliance/wasmtime/cranelift/peepmatic/README.md

 We walk the AST and gather type constraints.
 Every constraint is associated with a span in the source file.
 We hand these constraints off to Z3.
-In the case that there are type errors (i.e. Z3 returns `unsat`), we get the constraints that are in conflict with each othe via `z3::Solver::get_unsat_core` and report the type errors to the user, with the source context, thanks to the constraints' associated spans.
+In the case that there are type errors (i.e. Z3 returns `unsat`), we get the constraints that are in conflict with each other via `z3::Solver::get_unsat_core` and report the type errors to the user, with the source context, thanks to the constraints' associated spans.